 Matters brought to the University's attention through the complaints procedure will be treated as valuable student feedback and the operation of the procedure is carefully monitored.
 The University welcomes feedback on its services and will use the findings to improve them where appropriate and possible.

-Further information about the complaints procedure is available from the Student Liaison Manager, Student Support Services and the Student Advice Centre in the Students' Union.
-The Student Advice Centre also provides support and representation for students who wish to use the Procedure.
+Further information about the complaints procedure is available from the Academic Office.
+Independent advice can be sought from the Information and Advice Service in the Students' Union.
+The Information and Advice Service also provides support and representation for students who wish to use the Procedure.